Great

 The darkest evening of the year.

-He gives his
+He gives his harness

-harness bells a shake
+bells a

 To ask if there is some mistake.